It is important to know what to expect with your treatment. These are some of the potential side effects you should be aware of when taking ALECENSA.

 Liver problems (hepatotoxicity)

-ALECENSA may cause liver injury.
-Your doctor will do blood tests at least every 2 weeks for the first 3 months, and then 1 time each month and as needed during treatment with ALECENSA.
-Symptoms to look out for include:
+Liver problems are common with ALECENSA and can be severe.
+Your doctor will do blood tests at least every 2 weeks for the first 3 months, and then 1 time each month and as needed during treatment with ALECENSA to check your liver function.
+Tell your doctor right away if you get any of the following signs and symptoms:

 Feeling tired